 Investments may only be made through specified dealers and institutions.
 Payment for investments may be made only upon delivery of the securities representing the investments to the Fiscal Officer or, if the securities are not represented by a certificate, upon receipt of confirmation of transfer from the custodian.

-At year end, the Township had no undeposited cash on hand to be included as part of "Cash" or "Equity in Pooled Cash and Cash Equivalents." on the financial statements.
+At year end, the Township had no undeposited cash on hand to be included as part of "Cash." on the financial statements.

 Deposits